Francesco2426/Unity-3D-Character-Controller/README.md

 # Features
 - Sprinting
+- Crouching
-- Detects when the player is moving
+- Detects when the player is moving, running, and crouching.
 - Has editable camera limitations